PySimpleGUI/PySimpleGUI/readme_creator/output/call reference.md

 A dummy update call.
 This will only be called if an element hasn't implemented an update method It is provided here for docstring purposes.
 If you got here by browing code via PyCharm, know that this is not the function that will be called.
-Your actual element's update method will be called
+Your actual element's update method will be called.

+If you call update, you must call window.refresh if you want the change to happen prior to your next window.read() call.
+Normally uou don't do this as the window.read call is likely going to happen next.

 ```
 update(args=*<1 or N object>, kwargs)